u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 In a way, this brings us full circle to an earlier mode of scholarly communication - now with modern infrastructure and guardrails that guarantee data quality and consistency while preserving authorship attribution and invention priority.

-Scientific papers still matter, but as structured outputs of a deeper, shared substrate of scientific reasoning.
+Scientific papers still matter, but as structured outputs of a deeper, shared substrate of scientific knowledge.

 Imagine if questions, claims, and findings from lab meetings and experiments were documented in a living, explorable graph, published as they came about, and were unified across all labs.
 Not buried in notebooks, slides, and brains, but organized and discoverable with proper attribution -- by scientists, and those adjacent.